Arnos Grove tube station: Services

-A journey between Arnos Grove and Southgate typically takes slightly more than four minutes.
+Arnos Grove station is on the Piccadilly line between Bounds Green to the west and Southgate to the east.
+A Piccadilly line journey between Arnos Grove and Southgate typically takes slightly more than four minutes.
 Train frequencies vary throughout the day, but generally operate every 3–9 minutes between 07:07 and 01:07 eastbound, and every 2–6 minutes between 05:19 and 00:06 westbound.
 When operational problems occur on the line, Arnos Grove station may act as a temporary terminus of a reduced service – either a shuttle service between Arnos Grove and Cockfosters or a truncated service from Central London.
 The station has a set of seven sidings to its south for stabling trains.

 Connections

-London Buses routes 34, 184, 232, 251, 298, 382 and night route N91 serve the station.
+London Buses routes 34, 184, 232, 251, 298, 382, SL1 and night route N91 serve the station.

 New Southgate railway station is a ten-minute walk from Arnos Grove.